y0w0/documentation/docs/radxa-os/network.md

 ## Set Ethernet

-ROCK 5A offers a 10/100/1000Mbit RJ45 connector for wired networking.
-With additional PoE module/HAT, ROCK 5A can be powered by ethernet cable via RJ45 port by a PoE capable switch/router.

 When you use wired Internet, please plug the network cable into the RJ45 connector.
 There will be a network connection icon in the lower right corner of the desktop, select the network you want to connect to and enter the password to connect to the Internet.

 ![rock5a/rock5a_wifi](/img/rock5a/rock5a_ethernet.webp)